harperreed/harper.blog/content/post/2024-04-11-meme-search-engine-siglip-mlx.md

 print(text_embeddings)
 ```

-I would love to get it to work as easily with siglip, as I prefer that model (it is way better than clip).
+I would love to get this to work with siglip, as I prefer that model (it is way better than CLIP).
 However, this is a POC more than a product I want to maintain.
-If anyone has any hints on how to get it working with siglip - hmu.
-I don't want to reinvent openclip - which should theoretically run well on apple silicon, and is very good.
+If anyone has any hints on how to get it working with siglip - [hmu](mailto:harper@modest.com).
+I don't want to reinvent open clip - which should theoretically run well on apple silicon, and is very good.

 ### Now what

-Once we had all the image vectors slammed into the vector datastore I could use the built in chroma functionality to show similar images.
+Now that we had all the image vectors slammed into the vector datastore we could get started with the interface.
+I used the built in query functionality of chromadb to show similar images.

+Grab the vectors of the image you are starting with.
+Query those vectors with chromadb.
+Chromed returns a list of image ids that are similar in declining similarity.

+I then wrapped it all up in a tailwind/flask app.
 This was incredible.

 I can't imagine the amount of work we would have done in 2015 to build this.
 I spent maybe 10 hours total on this and it was trivial.